-If you’re new to indoor gardening, the idea of growing your own foods may sound intimidating.
-That’s why it’s best to begin with a fruit or vegetable that’s fairly easy to grow and maintain.
-Luckily for all of us, avocados fit into that category.
+If you’re new to indoor gardening, growing food may sound intimidating, so we recommend beginning with a fruit or vegetable that’s fairly easy to maintain.
+Luckily for all of us, avocado trees are unfussy and beginner-friendly.
 To grow an avocado tree in your apartment, you’ll just need to save the pit and set it up for success.
-Here’s a step-by-step explanation for how to grow avocados in your apartment.
+Here’s a step-by-step explanation of how to grow avocados in your apartment.

 How To Grow Avocados:

 - It all starts with a seed.
-To successfully grow an avocado, begin by removing the pit and cleaning it off.
-Wash it with water and wipe it dry.
+To successfully grow an avocado, begin by removing the pit and cleaning it off with water.
+Wipe it dry with a towel.